-As the stormy—both figuratively and literally—night wears on, Maud (Francoise Fabian, finding just the right balance of playful sensuality and intellectualism) dresses down to merely a shirt and reclines on a bed stationed in the living room (so that her young son may have the bedroom).
-When Jean-Louis prepares to leave with Vidal, Maud presses him to stay given the weather and the distance home, an offer he reluctantly accepts.
+As the stormy—both figuratively and literally—night wears on, Maud (Francoise Fabian, finding just the right balance of playful sensuality and intellectualism) dresses down to a shirt and reclines on a bed stationed in the living room (so that her young son may have the bedroom).
+When Jean-Louis prepares to leave with Vidal, Maud presses him to stay in light of the weather and the distance home, an offer he reluctantly accepts.

 He eventually spills his unspoken desire for Francoise, and Maud offers to help, saying some women are natural matchmakers.
 “I flee them like the plague,” Jean-Louis responds.